KonradIT/goprowifihack/HERO4/CameraStatus.md

 * 1 - Internal Battery is available:
   * 0 = No Battery
   * 1 = Battery is available
-* 2 - Internal Batter Level:
+* 2 - Internal Battery Level:
   * 3 = Full
   * 2 = Halfway
   * 1 = Low